Health & Safety

 - arrange for first aid assistance, or the emergency services if necessary

-- immediately notify the Registrar or, if she is unavailable, the Archdeacon (see note above)
+- immediately notify the Registrar or, if unavailable, the Archdeacon (see note above)

 - do not disturb the scene of the incident except to deal with continuing risk to people or property in case of investigation by WorkSafe